takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * In January 2011, we held first PyCon in Japan
-* We named the event PyCon mini JP.
+* We named the event "PyCon mini JP"
   * We added the word "mini" to indicate it was a trial event.
-* It was a small event with 1 day, ... and 136 participants.
+* It was a small event with 1 day, 7 talks, 4 sponsors and 136 participants.
 Then the event was a success.

 +++?image=20200510pyconhk/images/pyconminijp.png&size=100% auto

 Note:
-* This is our PyCon mini JP website.
+* This is PyCon mini JP website.
+It's so simple

 +++